-FLIPANY's mission is to empower youth and adults through physical activity and nutrition programs while raising awareness and creating policy changes for healthier communities.
-Chronic diseases and conditions, such as heart disease, stroke, cancer, diabetes and obesity are amont the most common, costly, and preventable of all health problems.
-(CDC)
+FLIPANY’s mission is to empower youth and adults through nutrition and physical activity programs while influencing policy changes for healthier communities.

 Overview of the majority of FLIPANY's programs highlighting youth, adults and seniors involved in fun, active learning about health and wellness.